 Garbanzos contain about 22% protein, something which must be considered when evaluating the total protein reported in this food.

-The fifth item lists peas.
+The fourth ingredient lists peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas and lentils contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.